Appendix B — SQL primer

 also suppresses warnings fromdplyr

-regarding the handing of missing values in SQL.↩︎
+regarding the handling of missing values in SQL.↩︎